John-Titor/tinyscript/README.md

 tinyscript is copyright 2016-2021 Total Spectrum Software Inc. and released under the MIT license.
 See the COPYING file for details.

+Modifications unique to this version are licensed CC0 (creative commons zero) and may be freely used by anyone for any purpose.
+Documentation for these modifications is marked ++ in the documentation below.

 The Language
 ============
 The scripting language itself is pretty minimalistic.
 The grammar for it